Phase Transitions in Biased Opinion Dynamics with 2-choices Rule: Analysis for complete graphs

 We are now in a position to complete the proof of Theorem~\ref{thm:complete}.
-We use the properties of $f_\alpha$ proved in Lemma~\ref{lem:ratio} and Lemma~\ref{lem:zeta_k} to obtain upper bounds of $\expect[x]{\zeta_k}$.
+We use Lemma~\ref{lem:zeta_k} and the properties of $f_\alpha$ proved in Lemma~\ref{lem:ratio} to obtain upper bounds of $\expect[x]{\zeta_k}$.
 These upper bounds, in turn, provide upper bounds on $\expect[x]{Z_k}$ using~\eqref{eq:z_k}.
 Finally, we use Lemma~\ref{lem:master} and the upper bounds on $\expect[x]{Z_k}$ to obtain an upper bound on the mean consensus time $\bar T_n(p)$.
 The complete proof is given below.

 {\em Proof of Theorem~\ref{thm:complete}}: From Lemma~\ref{lem:master} it follows that